 Students who successfully complete this subject will have demonstrated:

-- A capacity to evaluate critically and independently complex legal concepts, problems and theories relating to corporate law; and
+- a capacity to evaluate critically and independently complex legal concepts, problems and theories relating to corporate law.

 On successful completion of this subject, students will have developed their generic skills in the following areas: